Rector Potens, Verax Deus: The purpose and meaning of the hymn

 As a hymn for the midday office, the focus of the hymn is physically upon the midday sun.
 Metaphorically and allegorically the hymn goes from the heat of the sun, to the heat of argument, which the hymn asks God's assistance to avoid.
 In Christian tradition midday was considered the time when Eve was tempted by Satan and committed the first sin, and so this gives added force to the prayer of the hymn, asking God to protect against strife.

 The origins of the hymn are unknown.
 But the similarity of this hymn with the hymns for Terce (Nunc sancte nobis spiritus) and None (Rerum Deus Tenax Vigor) means that it probably shares the same author.
-Baudot ("The Roman Breviary", London, 1909, 34) thinks the hymn is "probably" by St. Ambrose.
-However none of this set of three hymns are found in the oldest Benedictine collections of hymns, where Ambrose's other works are found.
+Baudot ("The Roman Breviary", London, 1909, 34) thinks the hymn is "probably" by Ambrose.
+However, none of this set of three hymns are found in the oldest Benedictine collections of hymns, where Ambrose's other works are found.
 All three of these hymns are found in later Celtic collections. suggesting that they probably have a different author.
 (For discussion of authorship, see Rerum Deus Tenax Vigor).